-The world of fashion and the creative industries is constantly evolving.
+1- The world of fashion and the creative industries are constantly evolving.

 Fashion is a mirror of society, one of the cogwheels of commerce, culture, and human identity as shown in Stewart Brand's The Clock of the Long Now (1999), by Ian Babineau.
-Trend Forecasting is widely used in the Style Industry and the Creative field.
+Future trend foresight is widely used in the Style Industry and the Creative field.
 A Fashion futurist can work in areas as diverse as fashion, beauty, tech, marketing, and innovation.

 Today brands are evolving in a complex world with major shifts taking place in technology, materials, design philosophies and systems, the supply chain, ethics and sustainability, health, consumer behaviours, the economy and geo-politics.
 More than ever, the future is on everyone’s mind and forecasts are becoming commonplace in the media.

-But the truth is that the trend forecasting business is in fact very niche, yet has a great sphere of influence as forecasts are used to influence key decisions and decision makers working in the following areas (this list is not exhaustive):
+The future forecasting business is very niche, yet has a great sphere of influence as forecasts are used to influence key decisions and decision makers working in the following areas (this list is not exhaustive):

 - Research and development